Governance as a complex, networked, democratic, satisfiability problem: Discussion

 From a top-down perspective, it is interesting to think of governments and other governance structures as solvers of ``democratic satisfiability problems'' where one must not only find a solution to logical constraints but do so while maximizing the proximity of the solution to the opinion distribution of a population.
 How should one solve these democratic satisfiability problems?
 How likely is it that hard problems are made impossible by having an adversarial (e.g., polarized) population?
 Some of these questions remain to be seen.

 Perhaps more interestingly, we have shown the power of the bottom-up perspective.
 A population of agents can be structured in an intelligent way to efficiently solve the satisfiability problem on their own by forming a network of discussions to reach some form of consensus.
 Our model can, therefore, be used to explore governance practices and how decisions are shaped by the organizational network structure.
 How large should the decision groups be?
 How should participants be invited?
 And how many bridges to other groups exist?
 Other related questions should be explored in future work.
 How important is it to view governance as an experimental process, revisiting decisions with different groups over time?
 How sensitive to the nature of the discussion process are the solutions?
 For example, what if some agents do not change their mind?
 What if some agents occupy the discussion more than others?
+Governance models might increase citizen participation in collective decision-making processes, amplifying both the strengths and weaknesses of distributed governance.
+Indeed, some technical decisions may be better solved by individual experts, or even artificial intelligence.
+And in some cases, individuals may not fully grasp their own potential contribution to group-level solutions \cite{meluso2023multidisciplinary}.
+We could imagine including other individual dimensions in the model, such as expertise and confidence (which may or may not be correlated), to explore tasks with different requirements at the intersection of collective intelligence and governance.
+We would likely find that no single governance structure can efficiently solve decision problems of all kinds.